View into the Eagle Butte Coal Mine in Gillette in Wyoming's Powder River Basin Gillette, USA

 One of the fastest ways to stay within the 1.5°C target is to phase out coal.
 The IPCC has stated that global coal use in electricity generation must fall by 80% below 2010 levels by 2030, and that all OECD countries must end coal use by the same year.
 They report that all coal-fired power stations must be shut by 2040 at the latest.

-Coal power is already in rapid decline in the majority of the OECD.
+Coal power is already in rapid decline across most of the OECD.
 However, four countries still rely on coal for more than a quarter of their electricity - Poland, Australia, Czechia, and Germany.
 Together, Türkiye, Japan, and South Korea represent 35% of the remaining coal generation in the OECD.
 These countries have demonstrated the slowest progress towards a coal phaseout.

 Although overall progress is heading in the right direction, significant barriers such as low cost, readily available technologies, and the growing energy demand in developing countries are preventing a faster phaseout.
-Coal energy is still labelled as cheap as it does not factor in the costs of the long-term environmental and health impacts.
+Coal energy is still labelled as cheap because it does not account for the long-term environmental and health impacts.

 Protesters line the streets to campaign against Big Coal.
 The is a large banner that says 'Clean Coal is a Dirty Lie'